josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 The only _invalid_ point of view is that you can have all benefits and no downsides.
 It just doesn't work that way.

-It all depends.
+_It all depends™._

-It all _always_ depends.

 ## The divide: where do you want to be?

 So if what we actually disagree on is what we value, that naturally begs the question: where does this divide begin?

-To me, the gap between Tailwind supporters and critics comes down to what part of the job they enjoy, and would prefer to _focus on_; and what part, by contrast, they just want to _get through_.
+To me, the gap between Tailwind supporters and critics comes down to what part of the job they consider to be the most important, or perhaps, which part they simply prefer to focus on.

 Because continuing to come up with synonyms for supporters and detractors is tedious, for the sake of this section, I propose we give the opposing groups names.
 These names will, in themselves, be coarse generalizations, which means they will have obvious outliers and glaring contradictions.
 But for the sake of a model that is hopefully useful despite its flaws: